Liteb0t/Mediaboard/README.md

 Also change the definition of `_ROOT_URL` from `/` to `/mediaboard/`\
 Run `make` to apply the changes.
 ### Storing user-submitted media in a different location
 By default, media is stored in `media/`.
-Currently there is no support for using a separate CDN.
-However you can choose a different directory within the server's filesystem to store media.
+You can choose a different directory within the server's filesystem to store media.
 Open `config.ini` and set `media_path` to another location.